Painkili

 Painkili is a 2025 Indian absurdist romantic comedy film, written by Jithu Madhavan and directed by Sreejith Babu in his directorial debut.
-The film stars Sajin Gopu, Anaswara Rajan and Roshan Shanavas in lead roles.
+The film stars Sajin Gopu and Anaswara Rajan in lead roles.
 The film is jointly produced by actor Fahadh Faasil and director Jithu Madhavan.

 It was released on 14 February 2025 (Valentine's Day).
 The film received mixed reviews from critics with praise for its music and story but criticism for its comedy and lack of good script.

 Plot

 Sheeba, a young girl, tries desperately to escape her home in order to evade her marriage, which is fixed against her wishes by her parents.
 She attempts to elope and woo a local goon named Peter, hoping to use him to stand against her father, Baby, but all the plans backfire, and she is left without any option other than to return home.

 Suku is a local graphic design shop owner.
 He is a hopeless romantic and despises his father, Sujithkumar, for giving him an old-fashioned name.
 Suku's best friends are Paachan, who looks up to him and Aneesh alias Kunjaayi, who runs an electric repair shop.
 His neighbour Suma, a nurse, has feelings for him, but he doesn't reciprocate, citing that she's like a sister to him, much to her dismay.
 One day, he sets out to Coimbatore with Paachan to purchase a new digital printer.
-While they’re at a Lodge for the night, a thief tries to steal Suku’s motorcycle bullet.
+While they're at a Lodge for the night, a thief tries to steal Suku's motorcycle bullet.
 The friends pursue the thief, and Suku ends up accidentally killing him.
 Suku and Paachan escape from Coimbatore that night back to their village.
-Suku is completely shaken and doesn’t want to go to jail, so Paachan introduces him to his uncle Thanku, a petty criminal well-versed in criminal law and police procedure.
+Suku is completely shaken and doesn't want to go to jail, so Paachan introduces him to his uncle Thanku, a petty criminal well-versed in criminal law and police procedure.
 Thanku scares him that he'll surely be caught in no time and advises him to fake insanity as a plea.
 For that, he refers him to a mental health institution in order to forge a certificate to present in court.
 Suku is forced to get admitted to the institution for 10 days to get the certificate, and in the meantime, his mother and her friends go on a leisure trip and pass by the institution and see Suku there as a patient.
 Soon, gossip spreads throughout the village that Suku has gone insane.
 10 days later, he is released, and Paachan informs him that the case has been closed by the police as a hit-and-run incident, and they've escaped capture.
 When Suku returns, everyone, including his family, starts treating him as a mentally ill man despite his growing frustration.